 I tested these eggs over and over before coming to my final recipe.
 See, I don’t really like compromising on my food – even if a recipe is quick and make ahead, I want it to be good.
 Really good.

 Which is why I have never posted my Muffin Cup Frittatas.
-They were more like a make ahead and eat it because it was a low carb thing.
+They were more like make ahead and eat it because it was a low carb thing.
 These, you are gonna want because they’re good, and you will make because they’re easy fast & almost no effort.

 How Can I Vary The Best Creamy Sheet Pan Eggs?:

 That brings me to add-ins for The Best Creamy Sheet Pan Eggs.
 All kinds of things can be added to the sheet pan eggs, but be wary of adding too much or anything that is at all wet.
 The eggs just won’t cook through properly and adding more oven time in an attempt to get the eggs right risks tough and weepy eggs.

 The layer of egg is thin, so that leaves out anything bulky, but you might try a little finely diced ham as I did here.
 A little prosciutto, cooked bacon, or crumbled sausage would be great.

-As far as veggies, after trying a couple options, I chose to put my veggies on the side and serve The Best Creamy Sheet Pan Eggs with salsa or as in the pics, with my Bell Pepper & Tomato Salad.
-If you’d like, herbs, maybe drier items like chopped olives or green onions are a good option.
+As far as veggies, after trying a couple of options, I chose to put my veggies on the side and serve The Best Creamy Sheet Pan Eggs with salsa or as in the pics, with my Bell Pepper & Tomato Salad.
+If you’d like, add herbs, or maybe drier items like chopped olives or green onions will be a good option.

 I did try cheese, both in and on the eggs.
 In the end, I used a modest amount of cheese on the eggs.
-The reason being the cheese layer protects the top of the eggs, if only just a little, from the heat of the oven.
+The reason is the cheese layer protects the top of the eggs, if only just a little, from the heat of the oven.